mattoni/yester/README.md

 > Take me back to when.
 Things were simpler then 🌹

+A simple client side routing solution with the focus:

-Application state should be the single source of truth.
+* application state should be the single source of truth.

 ```
 URL -> ApplicationState -> YourView